TandonDevOps/IndraABM/model_generator/README.md

 Each agent has its own “tolerance”.
 The “tolerance” is calculated based on the input “tolerance” plus some random number.
 If the “hood_ratio” is higher than “tolerance”, this agent will move.

+### El Farol Bar:
+The problem says that on Thursday night, 100 people decide to go to the bar in El Farol, Santa Fe.
+And only a certain number of people will be present inside the bar that day.
+So, there are two cases -
+1) If more than 60 per cent of people will go to the bar on a particular day.
+They will have less fun in comparison to those at home.
+2) If less than 60 per cent of people will go to the bar on a particular day.
+They will have more fun in comparison to that at home.

+For this model, two parameters are used: population of the town and memory capacity of drinkers.
+So, through the python code of this model, we aim to find if the agent will go to the bar.
+To reach the solution, first, we will take an array.
+The integers in the array represent the agent`s memory of earlier days in the bar.
+The more recent the memory is, the more weight it has.
+The sum of the array is calculated.
+ The function 'memory_check' will check the capacity of the bar.
+The decision is based on the agent’s memory of previous nights of how crowded the bar was.
+If the conclusion of the agent is that bar is a crowded place, then he will not go there, and vide-versa.
+Once, the agent goes to the bar, the array gets appended with a new integer (i.e. new memory of the bar).

+### Menger's Origin of Money:
+A group of agents are placed in the environment, which randomly move and do a trade with each other.
+The parameters used by the model are Grid height, Grid width, Number of traders, Divisibility consideration, Durability consideration and Transportability consideration.
+The products considered in the code are a cow, gold, cheese, banana, diamond, avocado, stone, and milk.
+The commodities contain certain characteristics.
+These characteristics have been assigned some initial values.
+The outcomes for two types of commodities are calculated.
+If the outcome is accepted, then there will be a trade between trade 1 and trade 2.
+Also, the variable, " eq_counts", which is a counter for counting the number of continuous periods with no trade, is computed.
+The conclusion if the trade can take place in between two traders can be calculated through the variable "EQUILIBRIUM_DECLARED. ".
+If EQUILIBRIUM_DECLARED is greater than  eq_counts, then there will be no trade between two traders, and vide-versa.